eaglelab-zju/NoisyGL/README.md

 # NoisyGL

 Official code for [NoisyGL: A Comprehensive Benchmark for Graph Neural Networks under Label Noise](https://arxiv.org/abs/2406.04299) accepted by NeurIPS 2024.
 NoisyGL is a comprehensive benchmark for **Graph Neural Networks under label noise (GLN)**.
 GLN is a family of robust Graph Neural Network (GNN) models, with a particular focus on performance in the presence of label noise.
-GLN has great potential in various real-world applications, including social network analysis, biological network analysis, recommendation systems, and more.
-By effectively handling label noise, GLN provides more robust and accurate graph learning capabilities, potentially enhancing graph analysis tasks in complex data environments.

 ## Overview of the Benchmark
 NoisyGL provides a fair and comprehensive platform to evaluate existing LLN and GLN works and facilitate future GLN research.